Clubs & Activities

 Do you like strategic games?
 Do you like planning and plotting your next move against your opponent?
 Try the Chess & Strategic Games Club!
 You don't have to know how to play- come and learn.
 Some of the other games we play include Stratego, RISK, and Magic.
 Bring your own game and teach us something new!

-Sponsor: Jacqueline Wagner (Algebra, Math 8)
+Sponsor: Jacqueline Rhodes (Algebra, Math 8)

 Date/Location: Club meets every Monday in room 116